quasarframework/quasar/docs/src/pages/start/quick-start.md

 ## Step 3 - Start developing

-Now is the last step.
-Navigate into the newly created project folder and run the Quasar CLI command to start the dev server.
+For the last step, navigate into the newly created project folder and run the Quasar CLI command to start the dev server.
 ```bash
 $ cd <folder_name>
 # then run